victor-mwangi/Flutter-Todo-Application/README.md

 - Create, edit, and delete tasks
 - Mark tasks as completed
 - Organize tasks into categories or tags
-- User-friendly interface with a minimalistic taste
+- User-friendly interface with a minimalistic taste and a dark theme

 ## Getting Started